nShieldSolo/AWS_Certificates/Readme.md

    2. Organizations
       1. AWS Organizations: Suppose that your company has multiple AWS accounts.
       2. SCPs (service control policies): enable you to place restrictions on the AWS services, resources, and individual API actions that users and roles in each account can access.
+   3. Protects Services
+      1. AWS Shield: protects applications against DDoS attacks.
+      2. AWS WAF: is web application firewall.
+      3. AWS KMS (Key Management Service): like hsm.
+      4. Amazon GuardDuty: service that provides intelligent threat detection (phát hiện mối đe dọa) for your AWS infrastructure and resources.
+It identifies threats by continuously monitoring the network activity and account behavior within your AWS environment

-### Other
+### Others services
-   1. AWS DMS (AWS Database Migration Service) enables you to migrate relational databases, nonrelational databases, and other types of data stores.
+   1. AWS DMS (AWS Database Migration Service): enables you to migrate relational databases, nonrelational databases, and other types of data stores.
    2. Amazon SNS (Amazon Simple Notification Service): is queue.
+   3. AWS Artifact: is a service that provides **on-demand access to AWS security and compliance reports and select online agreements**.
+   4. Amazon Inspector: helps to improve the security and compliance of applications by running automated security assessments.
+   5. <span style="color:Orange">**Amazon CloudWatch**</span>: enables you to **monitor and manage various metrics and configure alarm actions** based on data from those metrics
+   6. Amazon CloudTrail: **records API** calls for your account.
+   7. Amazon Trusted Advisor: **provide best practices** in five categories: cost optimization, performance, security, fault tolerance, and service limits.
+   8. Amazon